CRollins6020/CRollins6020/User-Guides/LangChain Agent Platform Admin Guide.md

 ### 1.2 Agent Framework Overview

-LangChain agents are autonomous entities that use language models to determine which actions to take and in what order.
+LangChain agents are independent programs that use language models to determine which actions to take and in what order.

 * **Definition of LangChain agents**
   * Software entities that use LLMs to make decisions